 The Gulag Archipelago by Aleksandr Solzhenitsyn

-If you interested in historical atrocities, or the overcoming of absolute suffering – you owe yourself a read of this novel.
-It is a timeless piece and is incredibly inexpensive (usually not more than the cost a few coffees).
+If you are interested in historical atrocities, or the overcoming of absolute suffering, you owe yourself a read of this novel.
+It is a timeless piece and is incredibly inexpensive (usually not more than the cost of a few coffees).

 Give it a read.
 It may help change your absolute faith in government, or even what you consider as “problems” you face in life.

 If you enjoyed this article, bookmark the website and check back often for new content.
 New articles every weekday.

 You can also keep up with my writing by joining my monthly newsletter.

 Help fight the censorship – Share this article!